nicolapiccinelli/libmpc/docs/source/manual/manual.rst

         y_k &= g(x_k, u_k)
     \end{align}

-in case of continuos time system the function :math:`\dot x = f(x, u)` should be interpreted as the vector field of the desired dynamical system.
+in case of continuous time system the function :math:`\dot x = f(x, u)` should be interpreted as the vector field of the desired dynamical system.
 The dynamical system is transformed into discrete-time using the zero-order hold (ZOH) approximation method internally.

 Tutorial